Sporting

 Like other sporting dogs, the Weimaraner should be given a high-protein diet.
 Because of the potential for bloat in this breed, the food should be given in small meals spread throughout the day.
 You can also reduce the risk of bloat by using an elevated food bowl or slow-feeders.

-The intelligence of the Weimaraner means he can use wits to outsmart you.
-Your Weimaraner is guaranteed to try to convince you that it needs more food or deserves a treat.
+The intelligence of the Weimaraner means he can use their wit to outsmart you.
+Your Weimaraner is guaranteed to try to convince you that they need more food or deserve a treat.
 Treats should be given in moderation, and avoid feeding your dog food from your plate, as this could lead to obesity (and bad begging behaviour).

 Dogs that meet the breed standard and descend from show champions can cost more than $4,000.